encukou/fedora-livecd-python3/README.md

 If you want to see a list of binary RPMs depending on Python for every SRPM, use `-b` switch.

-Requires python3, git, dnf  and repoquery.
+Requires python3, git and dnf.

 Sample output
 -------------